Exceptions to the Right to a Personal Budget

 Your child’s personal budget can be received in four different ways.
 They are:

 A parent only has the right to access a personal budget whilst their child is under the age of 16.
-After compulsory school age (the end of the academic year in which they turn 16) , the young person has their own rights, but parents can manage a budget on their behalf.
+After compulsory school age (the end of the academic year in which they turn 16) , the young person has their own rights if they have capacity, but parents can manage a budget on their behalf.

 Why Choose a Personal Budget?